-Financial aid eligibility can be re-established after the student improves their academic record to meet the minimum standards required by the SAP Policy without the assistance of financial aid funds.
+Financial aid eligibility can be re-established after an eligible student improves his/her academic record to meet the minimum standards required by the SAP Policy without the assistance of financial aid funds.

 Basic Principles of Financial Aid

 Financial Aid, or Title IV funds, is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may not be eligible for the full amount of Title IV funds the student was scheduled to receive.